 Iron deficiency anemia is the most common form of anemia.
 The body uses iron to make hemoglobin, which stores oxygen in the blood cells.
 Without iron, these cells may die or become unable to send oxygen around the body.

-Eating foods with plenty of iron can help prevent symptoms of anemia and nourish the blood.
-Good sources of iron include:
+Eating foods with plenty of iron can help prevent symptoms of anemia and bolster the making of hemoglobin.
+Good sources of iron

 Vitamin B12